 What Does a Curriculum Specialist Do?

-Curriculum specialists support school teachers by developing and improving the instructional materials for courses.
+Curriculum specialists support schoolteachers by developing and improving the instructional materials for courses.
 They may also give constructive feedback on how teachers are implementing those materials and how effective the materials are.
-Most curriculum specialists work in elementary and secondary schools, colleges, professional schools, educational support services, or for state and local governments.
+Most curriculum specialists work for elementary and secondary schools, colleges, professional schools, educational support services, or state and local governments.
 Sometimes curriculum specialists are called instructional coordinators or instructional specialists.

 Curriculum Specialist Duties & Responsibilities

 In general, this position requires the ability to do the following work: